devaspros/nested_form/README.md

 # Nested Form

-This is a Rails gem for conveniently manage multiple nested models in a single form.
+Conveniently manage multiple nested models in a single form.
 It does so in an unobtrusive way through jQuery or Prototype.

 This gem works with Rails 3+.

-An example project showing how this works is available in the [complex-nested-forms/nested_form branch](https://github.com/ryanb/complex-form-examples/tree/nested_form).

 ## Setup